Freeedy/ServiceSignerBase/README.md

   }
 }
 ```

-## Verify the Record of other service
+## Verify the Record of Other Service

+While checking the integrity of the signed model if the data has been changed the `SrvInvalidSignatureException` exception will be thrown.

+To verify a record from another service, use the following:
 ```java
  var decer = JsonSerializer.Deserialize<SrvSignedContainer<SomeModel>>(text);
  decer.ValidateSignature(pubstring);
  signer.ValidateSignatureContainer(decer, pubstring);
 ```

-Pubstring is shared key of the service that the data belongs.
+`pubstring` represents the shared key of the service to which the data belongs.